pschool-in/curriculum/content/science/safety-3.md

 ### Child Safety

-Childline service was established across India and was established under the Ministry of Women and Child Development.
+Child line service was established across India under the Ministry of Women and Child Development.
 It is first established as a project in the year 1996.
 Child-line was organized to help children under age 18 years.
+In India, many children under 18  are used for child labour.

+### Child Safety Laws

-In India, many children under 18-year-old are still working as labour.
-They are employed in places like construction, cracker workshop, and other small-scale working places.
-Teaching a child about a certain profession isn’t bad, but making the child work for money and outsourcing their labour to someone else for money is called child-labor.
-The National Child Labour Projects (NCLP) was established to rehab child labour.
-Integrated Child Development Services (ICDS) is a government program for early childhood care & development.
-The prohibition of the child marriage act is established to prevent child marriage.
-The Indian penal code 1860 is for punishing the people involved in child trafficking.
+1. Teaching a child about a certain profession isn’t bad, but making the child work for money and outsourcing their labour to someone else for money is called child-labor.
+2. The National Child Labour Projects (NCLP) was established to rehab child labour.
+3. Integrated Child Development Services (ICDS) is a government program for early childhood care & development.
+4. The prohibition of the child marriage act is established to prevent child marriage.
+5. The Indian penal code 1860 is for punishing the people involved in child trafficking.

-### Good touch and Bad touch
+### Good touch

-1. If parents are touching their children appropriately, then it is a good touch.
+1. Parents touching their children appropriately.
+2. Doctor examining the child in presence of parents, in the same room.
+3. Hug, high-five with family and friends.

+### Bad touch

-2. If a stranger is secretly touching the child’s private parts then it is bad touch.
+1. A stranger  secretly touching the child’s private parts .
-3. If a family member is secretly touching the child’s private part, then it is bad touch.
+2. A family member  secretly touching the child’s private part.
-4. If a stranger secretly asks a child to touch their body private part, then it is unsafe.
+3. A stranger secretly asks a child to touch their private part.
-5. If the doctor is examining the child,in front of their parents and in the same room, then it is safe.
-6. If other children try to touch one another’s body in an uncomfortable way, then the child must be educated on good touch and bad touch.
-7. Children shouldn’t accept food, gifts from strangers and should be made aware of the way that, some people bribe kids to perform certain bad touches.
+4. Children shouldn’t accept food, gifts from strangers and should be made aware of the way that, some people bribe kids to perform certain bad touches.
+5. If other children try to touch one another’s body in an uncomfortable way, then the child must be educated on good touch and bad touch.

-## Group: Stranger’s Good touch Vs Bad touch
+## Group: Good touch Vs Bad touch

-Classify the below things based on the category of Stranger’s Good touch and Bad touch
+Classify the below actions as good touch or bad touch

-Stranger’s good touch: Handshake, Hug, High-five
+Good touch: Handshake, Hug, High-five

-Stranger’s bad touch:  Touching chest, Touching private parts, Touching lips
+Bad touch: Touching chest, Touching private parts, Touching lips

 ## Match the following